Bishop Ramsey CE School

 About the course

 All trainees will spend 4 days a week in school.
 This will comprise of teaching, being observed and receiving feedback, observing and learning from experienced colleagues as well as professional development.
-Trainees on this route should expect to be teaching at least 3 days of the 4 that they spend in school.
 The 5th day will be a Professional Learning day with Hillingdon SCITT, which will be held at Bishop Ramsey School (which is where Hillingdon SCITT is based) and will be delivered by highly experienced and skilled practitioners.
 As part of their Professional Learning, all trainees will undertake an Action Research Project of their choice (which will be the main task for QTS).

 In conjunction with the Lead School, Hillingdon SCITT will co-ordinate the recruitment process.